marusak/cockpit-project.github.io/external/bots/README.md

   bots from this PR would be used instead of master.
 - owner/project: Name of github project (e.g. 'cockpit-project/cockpit').
 This part can
   be omitted when testing in the same project and no 'ref' is needed.
 - ref: Reference in the project (usually branch) (e.g. 'rhel-8.2').
-Default is 'master'.
+Default is the project's primary branch.

 For example, context for scenario 'firefox' on 'fedora-testing' is: